LagerhausenAndrew/Capstone_Project/README.md

 ## Installation Instructions

+You will need to clone the github Frontend repo down to your local.
+You will need to clone the github Backend repo down to your local.
 You will need to install axious to have access to my backend.
-You will need to install Everygreen UI
+You will need to install Everygreen UI.

 ## Final Thoughts